 Updated .
 What changed?

 These tiny dash cameras could help you with insurance in several ways, like giving proof for your insurance claim after an accident.
 But if you’re going after a safe driving discount, a telematics insurance program might serve your purpose better than a dashcam.

 Can I get a dashcam discount on my car insurance?

 No, insurance companies don’t offer discounts for installing a dashcam in your car.
 However, this camera could prevent you from taking the fault for a car accident, saving you money on raised insurance premiums.
 Plus, a dashcam can benefit you in other ways:

 - Filing a claim.
 A camera might capture accident details that pinpoint who’s at-fault or the amount of damage caused.
 However, this may be less helpful in states with no-fault laws.

 - Proving fraud.
 You could provide visible proof of staged accidents, helping companies fight insurance fraud.

-- Avoiding surcharges.
+- Avoiding rate hikes.
 If a dashcam proves your innocence for a claim, you could save yourself from an increase on your premium or losing your no-claims bonus.